Skip to main content

 The Alexandria Citizen Corps Council (CCC) was established under the City Code in 2005 to advise and support the City Council of Alexandria to help Alexandria minimize the impact of disaster through prevention, preparation, and effective response measures.

 Two primary components of this effort are preparedness and volunteerism.
 Individuals, businesses, and other organizations should take a number of steps to prepare for potential disasters (See "Preparedness" section of this webpage for additional information).
-Individuals interested in volunteering to assists in disaster preparedness and response have a number of programs available, including the Community Emergency Response Teams (CERT), the Medical Reserve Corps (MRC), the Neighborhood Watch Program, and the Alexandria Police Volunteer program.
+Individuals interested in volunteering to assists in disaster preparedness and response have a number of programs available, including the Community Emergency Response Team (CERT), the Medical Reserve Corps (MRC), the Red Cross, the Alexandria Amateur Radio Club, and Volunteer Alexandria.

 By enhancing preparedness and volunteer capabilities, the CCC will help ensure that Alexandria is a community that unites to prevent and minimize the consequences of a disaster or threat to people's health, property, and safety.